 If "reqCurrentLoc" attribute is set to "true" and the UE is in CM-CONNECTED state, the AMF shall follow NG-RAN Location reporting procedure, as specified in clause 4.10 of 3GPP TS 23.502 [3], to trigger a single standalone report by setting "direct" event type in Location Reporting Control message.
 If NG-RAN reports current location of the UE, the AMF shall set "currentLoc" attribute to "true" in the response; if NG-RAN reports last known location of the UE with timestamp, the AMF shall set "currentLoc" attribute to "false" in the response.

 2b.
-On failure, one of the HTTP status code listed in table 6.4.3.2.4.3.2-2 shall be returned.
+On failure or redirection, one of the HTTP status code listed in table 6.4.3.2.4.3.2-2 shall be returned.
 For a 4xx/5xx response, the message body shall contain a ProblemDetails structure with the "cause" attribute set to one of the application error listed in table 6.4.3.2.4.3.2-2.